Sardinia is truly beautiful.

 Costa Smeralda is a stretch of land along the northeast coast of Sardinia, Italy.
 It is perhaps the best-known corner of Sardinia, famous for its turquoise water, fine sand beaches and glitzy resorts

-Despite the custom-built nature of resorts such as Porto Cervo, development has been tastefully designed to a master plan that ensures the built environment blends into the natural surroundings.
+Despite the custom-built nature of resorts such as Porto Cervo, development has been tastefully designed to a master plan that ensures the built environment blends into the natural surroundings and the area remains one of the best places in Sardinia.

 Porto Cervo is worth a visit.
 The Piazzetta in the heart of the resort is a great spot to lounge in style amongst the jet set – the ultimate place to see and be seen.
 The traditional evening stroll along the quay is also a must, with fashionable designer boutiques on one side, and luxury yachts on the other.